visciang/cake/README.md

 A conditional target is executed only if the `<condition>` is satisfied.
 `<condition>` can be defined using a `sh` expression and can reference any global/local target `ARG`; if it succeed the condition is satified.

+Note: if a target is excluded all dependant targets are excluded too.

 Example: